spacekookie/website/content/blog/109_nix_ocitools.md

 [3]: https://github.com/opencontainers/runtime-spec
 [4]: https://blogs.oracle.com/developers/building-a-container-runtime-in-rust

-## What are `ociTools`?
+## What are ociTools?

-So now the question is, what does that have to do with NixOS/`nixpkgs`.
+So now the question is, what does that have to do with NixOS/nixpkgs.
 The answer is simple: I wanted to be able to containerise single applications on my server, without requiring a container daemon (such as docker) or relying on externally built "Docker containers" from a registry.

-So, `ociTools.buildContainer` was recently merged into `nixpkgs` `master`, allowing you to do exactly that.
-It's usage is farely straight forward:
+So, `ociTools.buildContainer` was recently merged into `nixpkgs/master`, allowing you to do exactly that.
+It's usage is farely straight forward

 ```nix
 with pkgs; ociTools.buildContainer {